freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/understand-string-immutability.md

 </section>

 ## Instructions

 <section id='instructions'>

-Correct the assignment to <code>myStr</code> so it contains the string value of <code>Hello World</code> using the approach shown in the example above.
+Correct the assignment to `myStr` so it contains the string value of `Hello World` using the approach shown in the example above.

 </section>

 ## Tests

 <section id='tests'>

 ```yml